 Do Something They Enjoy:

 Spend the day at the arcade, watching their favorite movies or getting your nails done together.
 Special time doing things they enjoy show your kids that you value the things that are important to them.
 Talk to them about why they enjoy these activities and let them know you care about them, too.

-It’s not hard to make your kids feel important but sometimes it does take a little more effort on our part.
+It’s not hard to make your kids feel special but sometimes it does take a little more effort on our part.
 No matter how you choose to show it, make sure your babies always know just how special they are to you.

 Mother’s Day is coming up and I’ve partnered together with a great group of bloggers to bless some moms BIG TIME this Mother’s Day!

 We are giving away FOUR $100 gift cards to the place of the winner’s choice.
 The winner can choose a gift from Hobby Lobby, Christianbook.com, grocery store of choice, or restaurant of choice.

 Now I know that the Rafflecopter has quite a few entries, but each of these bloggers generously chipped in their own money to bring you this giveaway, so I hope you will take the time to do all of the entries.
 And hey, the more entries you do, the better your odds are of winning!